Primer design tools support the design of oligonucleotides – often referred to as oligos or primers.

 QIAGEN CLC Main Workbench and QIAGEN CLC Genomics Workbench are able to analyze expression data produced on microarray platforms.
 In addition, QIAGEN CLC Genomics Workbench can analyze next generation sequencing data.

 The Workbenches provide tools for performing quality control of the data, transformation and normalization, statistical analysis to measure differential expression and annotation-based tests.
 A number of visualization tools such as volcano plots, MA plots, scatter plots, box plots and heat maps are used to aid the interpretation of the results.

-All QIAGEN CLC bio’s workbenches include pairwise and multiple alignments of DNA, RNA and protein sequences.
+Multiple Sequence Alignment: All QIAGEN CLC workbenches include pairwise and multiple alignments of DNA, RNA and protein sequences.

-The Whole Genome Alignment tool, available as a plugin, makes it straight forward to undertake comparative sequence analysis of whole genomes and includes alignment of multiple genomes, calculating average nucleotide identities, visualizing genomic relationships and extracting multiple sequence alignments for further processing.
+The Whole Genome Alignment plugin enables the comparative sequence analysis of whole genomes and includes dot plot generation, alignment of multiple genomes, calculating average nucleotide identities, visualizing genomic relationships and extracting multiple sequence alignments for further processing.

 It is fast and intuitive to customize the visualization of molecules.
-The molecules are automatically soreted in categories; proteins, nucleic acids, ligands, cofactors and water molecules.
-A selection of visualization styles are readily accessible via quick-style buttons.
+The molecules are automatically sorted in categories; proteins, nucleic acids, ligands, cofactors and water molecules.
+A selection of visualization styles is readily accessible via quick-style buttons.

 Proteins and nucleic acids can be visualized simultaneously in synchronized sequence and structure views, such that sequence annotation can be viewed in a 3D structural context.